Probabilistic motion planning for non-Euclidean and multi-vehicle problems: Applications

 \subsubsection{Fleet of Reeds-Shepp cars}

+A search problem for a fleet of $n$ Reeds-Shepp vehicles can be immediately constructed as in Section \ref{sec:coupledsimpleexample}, with convergence guarantees coming from Theorems \ref{thm:generalized}, \ref{thm:joint}, and \ref{thm:RSplanning}.
+Let us describe a particular implementation of this joint search process more explicitly.

 We represent a fleet of $n$ cars as a Cartesian product of individual vehicle configurations.
-That is, a fleet is represented by $3n$ coordinates $(x_1, y_1, \theta_1), \ldots, (x_n, y_n, \theta_n)$, with each car satisfying the motion equations in \S\ref{subsec:modelingRS}.

-Critically, we interpret all of the cars as part of a single system.
-In particular, we will model the motion of the fleet as a single $3n$-dimensional \emph{choreography} function
+That is, a fleet is represented by $3n$ coordinates $(x_1, y_1, \theta_1), \ldots,$ $(x_n, y_n, \theta_n)$, with each car $i$ satisfying the motion equations in \S\ref{subsec:modelingRS}.
+Correspondingly, we model the motion of the fleet as a single $3n$-dimensional joint motion function (or \emph{multitrajectory})

 that can be decomposed, via projection, into trajectories

 for each car $i$.